OlegRyzhkov2020/pandas-challenge/HeroesOfPymoli/ReadMe.md

     5. Most Popular Items
     6. Most Profitable Items

-* The district summary includes 15 schools (both district and charter) with a total number of 39,170 students and a total budget of $24,649,428 ($629.29 per student).
+* The summary includes records of 579 players.
 Below is the summary of the given dataset:

 ![District Summary](images/gen_summary.png)